 - Identify individual Rotarians in their region that may support Rotary and PS RAG initiatives, in activities such as grant development, project review, project enhancement activities, etc.

-Ambassadors are required to submit an annual activity report in May of each year for presentation at the Annual General Meeting held during the Rotary International Convention.
+- Reporting Responsibilities: Ambassadors are required to submit quarterly reports on your activities and prepare an annual activity report in May of each year for presentation at the Annual General Meeting held during the Rotary International Convention.

 Ambassadors serve for one three-year term and can be reappointed for another 3-year term.